DarkAssassin23/Server_Connect/README.md

                 		of your connections
                 		Ex. connect -scp "Documents/data.txt nas:~/Data"
                 		Ex. connect -scp "-r" "Documents/Data/ nas:~/Data"

+	-ping                    Pings the domain/ip of the given connection.
+                             Optionally, you can pass a number for the number of ICMP packets to send.
+                             Ex. connect -ping nas
+                             Ex. connect -ping nas 7

 	-wol                    Sends a Wake-on-LAN signal to the given connection Ex. connect -wol [name]
                              	Ex. connect -wol plex_server